2018 Nicaraguan protests: National dialogue and clashes

+Cyberattacks

+Anonymous Nicaragua, part of the Anonymous movement, joined the protests against the government and launched Operación Nicaragua or #OpNicaragua,.a campaign of cyber attacks against Nicaragua's government web pages or accused to be related to it.
+The campaign started on 26 April with an attack that left the National Assembly website out of service.
+The attacks continued against the websites of Juventud Presidente, Canal 2, and the Office of the Attorney General of the Republic, the Nicaraguan Institute of Civil Aeronautics, Nicaraguan Institute of Culture, El 19 Digital or Canal 6.

+The state agency Nicaraguan Institute of Telecommunications and Postal Services (TELCOR) cited the corporations that provide the internet service to see what actions to take to form unity against hackers.
+TELCOR summoned these providers to a meeting to address security measures to take around the cyber-attacks executed by the international hackers against web portals of the government and private corporations.

+Teacher dismissals

+The dismissal of state teachers who support the demonstrations against the government caused an act of "student disobedience" in the city of Condega, in the north of Nicaragua, which is going through a crisis that has left between 317 and 448 dead since last April.
+Marist Institute students refused to enter the classrooms, in rejection of the decision of the Ministry of Education (Mined) to dismiss several of their professors "because they have their own criteria and do not support the murderers", informed the Student Movement 19 of April-Condega.

 Church of Divine Mercy incident

 Police and paramilitaries attacked the Rubén Darío University Campus (RURD) of the UNAN Managua on 13 July.
 After hours of facing attacks, more than 100 students took refuge in the nearby Church of Divine Mercy where they were fired upon by police and paramilitaries, after the youths left the facilities the paramilitaries set fire to the university campus setting fire to a CDI and one of the pavilions of the college The Church of Divine Mercy was then the target of attacks and was besieged throughout the night of Friday the 13th and into the early morning of Saturday the 14th, leaving two students dead.
 The bullet holes in the walls, windows and religious objects in addition to the bloodstains were still visible in the days following the attack.

 On 14 July, clashes were reported in Granada, Masaya and Managua.
 Leaving two students killed by Nicaraguan police and pro-government paramilitary forces had to go with the presence of Cardinal Brenes, the apostolic Nuncio accompanied by members of the national and international organizations to rescue the wounded and besieged.
 Those rescued were received at the Cathedral of Managua, where they were received by ecclesiastical authorities and national and international human rights organizations.
 In the cathedral were also dozens of people waving flags of Nicaragua and UNAN to receive the students.